extrabacon/atom-turbo-javascript/README.md

 ## Commands

-Use the following keymaps to easily insert semicolons or manipulate blocks of code.
-Semicolons are inserted only
+Use the following keymaps to speed up your development.
+You can quickly terminate lines with semicolons or manipulate blocks of code with ease.

 #### End Line `CTRL-;`
 Terminates the current line with a semicolon.

 #### End Line with a comma `CTRL-,`
-Terminates the current line with a colon.
+Terminates the current line with a comma (great for object literals).

 #### End New Line `CTRL-ENTER`
 Terminates the current line with a colon or semicolon, followed with a new line.
-A colon is inserted when inside an object literal.
+A comma is inserted when the cursor is inside an object literal, otherwise a semicolon is inserted.

 #### Easy Blocks `CTRL-B`
 Creates a statement block `{ ... }` with the selected text placed inside and properly indented.
 If the selection is already wrapped with a block, the block is removed and its content is unindented.